mceSystems/javascript/README.md

   <a name="constructors--tostring"></a><a name="9.4"></a>
-  - [9.4](#constructors--tostring) It"s okay to write a custom toString() method, just make sure it works successfully and causes no side effects.
+  - [9.4](#constructors--tostring) It's okay to write a custom toString() method, just make sure it works successfully and causes no side effects.

     ```javascript
     class Jedi {